wetransform-os/ProMCDA/README.md

 The second is a playful, real-world inspired example showing how ProMCDA can support group decision-making.
 In this case, how a group of friends might choose a weekend destination.
 Though informal, this example demonstrates how uncertainties and preferences come into play in practical scenarios.
 Together, these examples show both the mechanics of using the library and the applicability of its concepts.
+The examples are provided as Jupyter notebooks.
+To run them, basic familiarity with Jupyter notebooks is required.

-In particular, `demo_in_notebook` contains:
+In particular, the `demo` directory contains:
-- Two examples of setups for instatiating the ProMCDA object: one with a dataset without uncertainties and one with a dataset with uncertainties.
+- Two examples of setups for instatiating the ProMCDA object (directly created in the Jupyter notebook): one with a dataset without uncertainties and one with a dataset with uncertainties.
 - A mock dataset is created in each setup representing three alternatives evaluated against two criteria.
 - A ProMCDA object is created with the data.
 - The data is normalized using the ```normalize``` method.
 - The data is aggregated using the ```aggregate``` method.
 - The ranks are evaluated using the ```evaluate_ranks``` method.

-In the `training_notebook`, you can find a playful example that shows how ProMCDA can support group decision-making in everyday life.
+In the `training` directory, you can find a playful example that shows how ProMCDA can support group decision-making in everyday life.
 Scenario: A group of friends is trying to decide where to go for a weekend trip.
 They have a few options, and they evaluate these alternatives based on a few criteria like cost (lower is better); travel time (lower is better); and weather (higher is better).
 Each friend has slightly different preferences, which are reflected in the weights assigned to the criteria.